-Return Code Is Issued When: What You Can Do: 0110 One of the following occurred: The machine could not get access to certain resources required to make the requested configuration change.
+Return Code Is Issued When: What You Can Do: 0110 One of the following occurred: 1.
+The machine could not get access to certain resources required to make the requested configuration change.
+The support element (SE) might be in the process of being initialized or re-initialized.
+Wait until the SE is operational and reissue the command.
 The processor was temporarily unable to make the requested configuration change.
-You issued a MODIFY PCIFUNCTION command to request conditional deletion of access by one or more logical partitions from the specified PCI function.
+When the processor was temporarily unable to make the requested configuration change.
+Substitute of the processor was temporarily unable to make the requested configuration.
+After waiting for a period of time for the processor to complete any internal functions that might have interfered with your request, reissue the command. deletion of access by one or more logical partitions from the specified PCI function.
 However, the PCI function is currently configured to one or more of those logical partitions.
-The support element (SE) might be in the process of being initialized or re-initialized.
-Wait until the SE is operational and reissue the command.
-After waiting for a period of time for the processor to complete any internal functions that might have interfered with your request, reissue the command.
-Deconfigure the PCI function in the affected logical partitions, thereby making the PCI function unavailable.
+3. Deconfigure the PCI function in the affected logical partitions, thereby making the PCI function unavailable.
 Issue the CP MODIFY PCIFUNCTION command again to conditionally delete access from the logical partitions.
-0112 One of the following occurred: 1.
-The specified PCI function, if added to your configuration, would exceed the maximum number of PCI functions that can be configured to your machine.
-2. The value of the specified PCI function ID exceeds the maximum value supported by your machine.
-3. The value of the specified virtual function number (VFN) would exceed the maximum value supported by your machine.
+0112 One of the following occurred: The specified PCI function, if added to your configuration, would exceed the maximum number of PCI functions that can be configured to your machine.
+The value of the specified PCI function ID exceeds the maximum value supported by your machine.
+The value of the specified virtual function number (VFN) would exceed the maximum value supported by your machine.
 Ensure that your desired configuration fits within the limits of your machine and reissue dynamic I/O configuration command, accordingly.
 Verify the ID of the PCI function that you are adding to your I/O configuration and reissue the dynamic I/O configuration command with a valid PCI function ID value for your machine.
 Verify the virtual function number of the PCI function that you are adding to your I/O configuration and reissue the dynamic I/O configuration command with a valid virtual function number value for your machine.
-011C The specified physical channel identifier (PCHID) is not a valid PCHID in your configuration Verify the change that you are trying to make and specify the proper physical channel identifier for the adapter you are adding.
+0110 The specified physical channel identifier (PCHID) is not a valid PCHID in your configuration Verify the change that you are trying to make and specify the proper physical channel identifier for the adapter you are adding.
 011D You tried to add a PCI function to your configuration, but the specified physical channel identifier (PCHID) or PCHID/Virtual Function Number (VFN) combination is already defined in your configuration.
 Verify the change that you are trying to make and specify the proper physical channel identifier or PCHID/VFN combination for the PCI function you are adding.
 0320 You tried to add a PCI function and specified a PORT and a NETID, but existing PCI functions of the same type already exist for the corresponding port with a different NETID value.
 Verify the PCI function you are trying to define and issue the command again with the correct NETID that matches the one that already exists for PCI functions on the corresponding port.
 0321 You tried to add a PCI function of TYPE ISM with a NETID, but the NETID is already associated with another ISM PCI function in your configuration.
 Verify the PCI function that you are trying to define and choose a different NETID that doesn't conflict with an existing ISM PCI function.